MultiversX: the evolution of the Elrond project

 July 16, 2021

-Elrond is a blockchain whose native cryptocurrency is eGold (EGLD).
-It is a project focused on developing smart contract-based technologies to create a complete DeFi offering.
-Its strength is scalability and thus transaction speed.
+MultiversX (a rebranding of Elrond) is a blockchain whose native cryptocurrency is eGOLD (EGLD).
+MultiversX is a project focused on developing smart contract-based technologies to create a comprehensive DeFi offering.
+Its main strength is scalability and, consequently, transaction speed.

 IEO